 - Eats Babies: One of his most popular songs is "Return of da Baby Killa".

-- Gangsta Rap: Lynch takes this style Up to Eleven, especially in his first days.
+- Gangsta Rap: Lynch takes this style to extremes, especially in his first days.

 - Horror Hunger: Occurs in his movie Now Eat, in which a witch places a curse on Lynch.
 This curse forces him to eat everything he kills, causing him to turn into a "humanitarian" because of his multiple gang slayings.